jerayan/flexrouter/README.md

 ## How do I contribute or make my own customizations?

-### Reporting bugs
+### Reporting bugs or pull request

-Create an account on GitHub and [open an issue](https://github.com/jtackaberry/flexrouter/issues).
+Create an account on GitHub and [open an issue](https://github.com/jerayan/flexrouter/issues) or pull request for improvement (https://github.com/jerayan/flexrouter/pulls).

 ### Hacking code